IncioMan/Continuous-Integration-metrics-for-post-release-bugs-prediction/README.md

 This repository contains the code developed during the M.Sc.
 Thesis project carried out at the [Technical University of Denmark](https://www.dtu.dk/) as completion of the Master degree in the [Computer Science and Engineering](https://www.dtu.dk/english/education/msc/programmes/computer_science_and_engineering) study line.

-## Using Continuous Integration metrics to predict post-release bugs
+# Using Continuous Integration metrics to predict post-release bugs

+Our project has investigated a new type of metrics derived from the Continuous Integration pipeline and their performance in the bug prediction task.
+In practice, we utilized data from a software project’s continuous integration pipeline to predict the number of post-release bugs for software releases.

-### Problem statement
+## Problem statement
 The popularity and adoption of software products have increased drastically in the last decades.
 Software applications are employed in many different fields, ranging from entertainment to critical applications.
 Software systems have also